-The Wednesday’s crash of the Indian Air Force’s MiG-21 Bison fighter has once again provoked angry calls for retiring the country’s once frontline workhorse, which has served India for over 50 years.
+The crash of the Indian Air Force’s MiG-21 Bison fighter jet has once again provoked angry calls for retiring the country’s once frontline workhorse, which has served India for over 50 years.

-There is a growing clamor for replacing the MiG-21s, which have been the backbone of IAF, with the homegrown Light Combat Aircraft (LCA) Tejas.
+There is a growing clamor for replacing the MiG-21s, which have been the backbone of Indian Air Force, with the homegrown Light Combat Aircraft (LCA) Tejas.

 The Bison crashed after taking off for a combat training mission from an airbase in central India, according to a statement from the IAF.
 The force has operated about 872 MiG-21 fighters since the time they were first inducted in the 1960s.

 India’s indigenous platform Tejas, which was supposed the replace the Russian vintage fighter as IAF’s mainstay combat aircraft, took decades in development, forcing the government to continue to operate the MiG-21 aircraft.